curtisault/helpful-terminal/non_standard_tools/README.md

+These are all the tools I have in regular use.

-# Useful Non-Standard Tools for the terminal
+### Useful Non-Standard Tools for the terminal

 curl (http requests) - curl